Kateve52911/knitflix/README.md

 ## Acknowledgments

-Many thanks to my very patient partner who has answered all my questions throughout the build of this website.

-Profile images are sources from [unsplash](https://www.unsplash.com/)
+Profile images are sourced from [unsplash](https://www.unsplash.com/)

 Icon in logo is from [iconfinder](https://www.iconfinder.com/)